stephenanayashilliard/MechaCar_Statistical_Analysis/README.md

 ## Overview
 The purpose of this analysis is to review the production data for insights that may help the manufacturing team.
 To facilitate the analysis, the following tasks were applied:
-- Perform a multiple linear regression analysis to identify which variables in teh dataset predict the MPG of MechCar prototypes.
+- Perform a multiple linear regression analysis to identify which variables in the dataset predict the MPG of MechCar prototypes.
 - Collect summary statistics on the pounds per square inch (PSI) of the suspencion coils from the manufacturing lots.
 - Perform t-tests to determine if the manufacturing lots are statistically different from the mean population.
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 Write a summary interpretation of the findings